truthcharting/ScreenTimeLanding/README.md

 ## 🤝 Contributing

-This is a private project for the Pilgrim Path app landing page.
+This is a private project for the SaveTime app landing page.

 ---